scambier/ghost-static/README.md

 # Ghost-static
 Convert your dynamic Ghost blog to a static website.

-This tool has been tested for Ghost 0.11.
-It works with Ghost 1.0.0-rc.1, but the floating-header does not appear.
+This tool has been tested for Ghost 0.11 and Ghost 1.0.0-rc.1
+This is a work in progress, some Ghost themes may not work correctly.

 ## Installation